How To Approach & Overcome Relationship Challenges

 It depends.
 Relationships are a two-way street.
 There are certain things you can do to make a relationship healthier:

 If both you and your friend or loved one are making an effort, there’s plenty of room to grow toward a stronger, healthier relationship.
 But if all the effort is one-sided, the relationship is going to leave you feeling exhausted.
 It’s important to determine if this relationship is worth fighting for or better to let go.
 While some friendships and dating relationships, you can move away from easily.
 Family relationships and marriage relationships should not be given up on too quickly.
 Fight hard and do what you can on your end.

 If it is possible, as far as it depends on you, live at peace with everyone.
 Romans 12:18

 Maybe you’ve tried everything you can think of to heal a relationship, but nothing seems to be working.
 This can be painful, but there’s still hope.
 Why?

 You have other people in your corner.
 Take ten minutes to think of the people who bring the most joy and peace in your life.
 Even when you’ve dealt with difficult people, there will always be someone rooting for you.
 If you’re not sure where to turn first, TheHopeLine offers relationship help through podcasts, mentorship, and prayer.
 You are surrounded by people who could benefit from your kindness, your strengths, and your gifts.
 Pour into them.

 You are worthy of loving relationships.
 One of the biggest motivations to distance yourself from a toxic relationship comes when you fully realize and believe that you are worthy of healthy, loving relationships with people who know how to balance give and take.

 God knows what you’re going through.
-God cares for you and can take on the anxiety in your life and relationships (1 Peter 5:7).
+God cares for you and can take on the anxiety in your life and relationships.
 He has put people in your life to pray for the bad relationships that have you discouraged.
 He is leading you toward peace and healing – and He will not abandon you.